5 Top Manicure Trends, According To TikTok's "Nailbetch"

 The Nailbetch aesthetic is consistent because the canvas is always the same: Brush's natural nails.
 She never uses gel nail polish ("I've done gels once in my life and I felt like it left my nails really thin") or any specialty tools or brushes ("I always just use the paddle brush that comes in the nail polish bottle.")
 So conceivably, any of her designs could be replicated at home.

-Ahead, Brush breaks down her favorite nail art trends of the moment.
-Whether you're looking for the most universally flattering nail shape (spoiler: it's not almond) or the nail polish colors that will be popular this fall, scroll ahead for the Nailbetch take.
+Ahead, Brush breaks down her favourite nail art trends of the moment.
+Whether you're looking for the most universally flattering nail shape (spoiler: it's not almond) or the nail polish colours that will be popular this fall, scroll ahead for the Nailbetch take.

 Squ-oval nails